Morwenn/tight_pair/README.md

 - Full EBCO requires to inherit privately from the empty base members in order to pack the pair as much as possible, even when holding instances of other empty pairs.
-However, this causes a problem with structured bindings: the lookup search for a class-member `get` before looking for a `get` function with ADL.
+However, this causes a problem with structured bindings: the lookup looks for a class-member `get` before looking for a `get` function with ADL.
 Therefore, if we privately inherit from an empty class with a conforming `get` function, the structured bindings lookup will find it first but will trigger an error because it is inaccessible.